amindazad/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 4. if the egg breaks:
     4a. go 1 floor below and drop an egg
     4b. if the egg doesnt break, return f
-    4c. if the egg breaks we're too high , set the max -> f 4d. go back to step 1
+    4c. if the egg breaks we're too high , set the max floor to f 4d. go back to step 1
 5. otherwise (The egg doesnt break):
     5a. go one floor up and drop an egg
     5b. if the egg breaks, return f
-    5c. if the egg doesnt break we're too low, set the min -> f+1 5d.
+    5c. if the egg doesnt break we're too low, set the min floor to f+1 5d.
 Go back to step 1